pv/tahoestaticfs/README.rst

     tahoestaticfs [options] [mountpoint]

-    Tahoe-LAFS directory mounted as a read-only file system, with local caching.
+    Tahoe-LAFS directory mounted as a filesystem, with local caching.
 Cached data is encrypted with a key derived from the directory capability mounted.